LevelLowerThan0/letters_recognition/README.md

 * 20% of input data is used for letter recognition.

 Our implementation is used to recognize letters from A to letter Z using 1 to 1 coding.
-Each letter has her own coding.
+Each letter has it's own coding.
 <br>

 All attributes are array of 17 elements containing: